Kashyap2210/kyakhanahai_backend/README.md

 ### Backend of Kyakhanahai.com

-This repository contains the backend for Kyakhanahai.com, a MERN stack project that helps users generate random meals from a list of saved dishes.
+This repository contains the backend for kyakhanahai, a MERN stack project that helps users generate random meals from a list of saved dishes.
 The backend is built using Node.js and Express, and follows the MVCS (Model-View-Controller-Service) architecture.

 ### Table of Contents